rackerlabs/docs-cloud-networks/dev-guide/overview/index.rst

 Overview
 ========

-This overview introduces the types of Cloud Networks API operations, Cloud Networks service limits, a comparison between the Neutron API and the Nova-Network API, the available networks, which networks are attached to a server (based on the provisioning method), and a discussion about the consequences of choosing not to attach to Rackspace PublicNet and ServiceNet networks.
+This overview introduces the types of |apiservice| operations, service limits, a comparison between the Neutron API and the Nova-Network API, the available networks, which networks are attached to a server (based on the provisioning method), and a discussion about the consequences of choosing not to attach to Rackspace PublicNet and ServiceNet networks.

 You can use the Cloud Networks service Neutron API to perform the following tasks: